-- 9. In accordance with the Act and the tribunal's rules, further to the decision set out above, I order the respondent(s) to immediately pay the applicant(s) the monetary orders set out in the preceding pages.
-The applicant(s) is entitled to post-judgment interest. - 10.
+- In accordance with the CRTA and the tribunal's rules, further to the decision set out above, I order the respondent(s) to immediately pay the applicant(s) the monetary orders set out in the preceding pages.
+The applicant(s) is entitled to post-judgment interest. - 9.
+As set out in 58.1(3) of the CRTA, a party may only enforce this order if the time for making a notice of objection has passed and a Notice of Objection has not been filed.
+The party in default has no right to make a Notice of Objection, as set out in section 56.1(2.1) of the CRTA. - 10.
 Orders for financial compensation or the return of personal property can be enforced through the Provincial Court of British Columbia, so long as the principal value is within its jurisdiction under the Small Claims Act (currently \$35,000).
 The applicant(s) can enforce this final decision by filing in the Provincial Court of British Columbia a validated copy of this Order.
 Once filed, a tribunal order has the same force and effect as an order of the Provincial Court of British Columbia.

-Tribunal Member: Julie K. Gibson
+Tribunal Member: